iamharshit13/ML_IRIS_DATA/README.md

-# This is a repositoy of all the jupyter notebook files whichi will create whiile I am doing my Machine Learning Course
+# This is a repositoy of all the jupyter notebook files which i will create whiile I am doing my Machine Learning Course